 What Does it Take to Overhaul a Building Like This?

 Getting a new building up is extremely complicated and labour intensive as it is, especially one of this magnitude.
-The tonnage of bricks alone, used in the construction of this power station, reached into tens of thousands.
+The tonnage of bricks alone, used in the construction of this power station, reached into tens of thousands, not to mention the money spent on things like heavy plant machinery and crane hire.
 But with redevelopment, you not only have to consider the materials involved in what goes up, you also have to consider the amount of waste material that must come down.
 The task of dealing with commercial waste is often overlooked and underestimated.
 Not only must this material come down, but it must all be transported safely and efficiently, and processed appropriately according to the individual materials involved.

 In the case of the redevelopment we are not only dealing with construction materials such as brick, metal, glass, and so on.
 We are also dealing with earth, clay and rock; the materials displaced by drilling and underground train line construction.
 This takes expert knowledge and resources and must not be taken lightly.

 The redevelopment of this historic London landmark is a real victory for the preservation of architectural and engineering brilliance.
 Follow this link to learn more about what the new Battersea Power Station has to offer.